boozallen/sdp-labs/try-it-out/docs/index.rst

 and utilizing some of the key features of the Jenkins Templating Engine.

 For your convenience, we have automated the creation of the Jenkins pipeline itself.
-In general, the pipeline is a **Multibranch Pipeline**, which is a pipeline type that can run all the branches within a single GitHub repository.
+In general, the pipeline is a **Multibranch Pipeline**, which is a Jenkins pipeline type that can run all the branches within a single GitHub repository.

 The pipeline itself will be able to build a Docker image from a sample Spring Boot API application and perform code analysis on it as well using SonarQube.